Split + Heap

 Once the treatments are fetched, the script uses heap.addEventProperties

-to add the split names as a property name and the respective treatments as the value.
+to add the feature flag names as a property name and the respective treatments as the value.

 Add a prefix

-A prefix of "split." is added to each split name in the below example to make it easier to filter in Heap.
+A prefix of split. is added to each feature flag name in the below example to make it easier to filter in Heap.

 Verify Split treatments as Heap event properties

-Click on a pageview event and view event properties.
+Click a pageview event and view event properties.

 Analyze Heap data by Split treatments

-Simply create a graph of the count of page views filtering by Split names and treatments.
-Group by the split name to see the count by treatment.
+Create a graph of the count of page views filtering by Split feature flag names and treatments.
+Group by the flag name to see the count by treatment.

 Code